dell/csm-docs/content/docs/csidriver/features/unity.md

 2. Collects the volume stats.
 We can see the volume usage in the node logs `kubectl logs <nodepod> -n <namespacename> -c driver`
 By default this is disabled in CSI Driver for Unity.
 You will have to set the `volumeHealthMonitor.enable` flag for controller, node or for both in `values.yaml` to get the volume stats and volume condition.

+## Dynamic Logging Configuration
+This feature is introduced in CSI Driver for unity version 2.0.0.

 ### Helm based installation
 As part of driver installation, a ConfigMap with the name `unity-config-params` is created, which contains an attribute `CSI_LOG_LEVEL` which specifies the current log level of CSI driver.